warkrismagic/mcp-ui-fork_research/.github/CONTRIBUTING.md

-# Contributing to MCP UI
+# Contributing to MCP-UI

-First of all, thank you for your interest in contributing to MCP UI!
+First of all, thank you for your interest in contributing to MCP-UI!
 We appreciate the time and effort you're willing to invest in improving the project.
 This document provides guidelines and information to make the contribution process as smooth as possible.

 ## Table of Contents